TonyRipa/PlaceValue/README.md

 Say, you want to apply a momentum operator to our state .10<s>1</s>0&hellip;.
 Simply multiply by i0, yielding i.0<s>i</s>0i&hellip;.
 It's basically the constant i, times Laplace's derivative operator s (in this case 10 base s), times our state of interest.
 Had we simply wanted the derivative of our state it would be 10 * .10<s>1</s>0&hellip; = 1.0<s>1</s>01&hellip;

 The position operator is almost as beautiful.
 It shifts right instead of left (i.e. .1 instead of 10), but has the necessity of pointwise scaling by .012345&hellip; .
 Applied to our state .10<s>1</s>0&hellip; the position operator yields .030<s>5</s>0&hellip; .

+Those already familiar with Taylor's Series, Laplace Transform, Generating Functions, and Exponential Generating Functions may have an alternate explanation for the simplicity of these operators, including the pointwise scaling.
+If you imagine a sequence of Taylor coefficients of a function, where the nth slot represents the coefficient of the nth power of x.
+If I shift the sequence by 1 spot, I have just multiplied by x (or divided if I shift the other way).
+If I take the derivative of the function, then by the power-rule ( Dx^n = nx^(n-1) ) each element will first be scaled by its power of x (which also corresponds to its position in the sequence) then it will be shifted by 1.
+Differentiating is scaling and shifting.
+Integrating is the reverse.
+Now the same holds for Exponential Generating Functions (i.e. the Laplace Transform of a function), except for the fact that since in an Exponential Generating Function the nth slot represents not the nth coefficient of x^n, but the nth coefficient of x^n/n!.
+Now shifting is differentiating.
+Now multiplying by x is scaling and shifting.

 We actually have enough now to show Heisenberg's Uncertainty Principle.
 And do just that in <i>Mechanics.html</i>.
 For pedagogical simplicity (and without loss of generality) we do it with the pseudo-momentum operator 10, and the true momentum operator i0.
 Formally, we show xp-px=iħ.
 Or in natural units, xp-px=i.
 Furthermore, since the factor i plays no interesting part in xp-px (while it does play an interesting part in the Schrodinger Equation with the sign of p^2), we also show a simplified construction with xp-px=1.